awsdocs/aws-cloudtrail-user-guide/doc_source/logging-data-events-with-cloudtrail.md

 Additional charges apply for logging data events\.
 For CloudTrail pricing, see [AWS CloudTrail Pricing](https://aws.amazon.com/cloudtrail/pricing/)\.

-Steps for logging data events depend on whether you have advanced event selectors enabled on your trail or event data store\.
-Use the procedure in this section that matches the kind of event selectors you have enabled on your trail or event data store\.
+Steps for logging data events depend on whether you have advanced event selectors enabled\.
+Use the procedure in this section that matches the kind of event selectors you have enabled\.

 ### Logging data events with basic event selectors in the AWS Management Console<a name="logging-data-events-with-the-cloudtrail-console"></a>

+Use the following procedure to log data events using basic event selectors\.

 1. Sign in to the AWS Management Console and open the CloudTrail console at [https://console\.aws\.amazon\.com/cloudtrail/](https://console.aws.amazon.com/cloudtrail/)\.

-1. To update a trail, open the **Trails** page of the CloudTrail console and choose the trail name\.
+1. Open the **Trails** page of the CloudTrail console and choose the trail name\.

-   To update an event data store, open the **Event data stores** page of the CloudTrail console and choose the event data store name\.
 **Note**
-While you can edit an existing trail or event data store to add logging data events, as a best practice, consider creating a separate trail or event data store specifically for logging data events\.
+While you can edit an existing trail to log data events, as a best practice, consider creating a separate trail specifically for logging data events\.

 1. For **Data events**, choose **Edit**\.